ridiculous/box-cutter/README.md

 # Box::Cutter

 Adds a `box` helper method to your views.
-Comes complete with styles and options for any occassion!
+Comes complete with styles and options for any occasion!

 ## Installation